Oznaprazzi/Missing_GroupProject/README.md

 # Getting Started

+## Running the Game

+To run the game, you must execute ```java -jar (external xml file name)``` in the command line or add the filename as an argument in your IDE run configurations.
+The default xml file is called "items.xml" and this xml file should not be modified.

 ## Single Player
 Select Play Game -> Host Game -> select 1 player and enter an available port from 1024 to 65535 -> Start Server -> Create Player
 ## Multiplayer